protegeproject/swrltab/README.md

 You can get a copy of the latests JAR from the [project's GitHub Release area](https://github.com/protegeproject/swrltab/releases).

-The JAR will have a name of the form:
+This JAR will have a name of the form:

   swrltab-${version}-jar-with-dependencies.jar

 ### Running